Self-perceived effects of pornography consumption

 The Clinic of Sexology, Copenhagen University Hospital (Rigshospitalet), Copenhagen, 2100, Denmark. [email protected]

 See this 7-minute video presentation critiquing the PCES.
-PCES yields peculiar results measuring self-perceived effects of porn This post addresses a psychometric tool (questionnaire) known as the Pornography Consumption Effect Scale (PCES).
-Several studies have employed it, with the paper that created the PCES (Hald & Malamuth, 2008) boldly concluding that “Young Danish adults [18-30] believe that pornography has had primarily a […]
+PCES yields peculiar results measuring self-perceived effects of pornography This post addresses a porn use questionnaire known as the Pornography Consumption Effect Scale (PCES).
+Several studies have employed it, with the paper that created the PCES (Hald & Malamuth, 2008) boldly concluding that “Young Danish adults believe […]